acohen1/GreggLimper/README.md

 `response.pipeline.build_prompt_payload` assembles the final chat request:

 1. `response.history.build_history` serializes cached messages into user/assistant turns up to `core.CONTEXT_LENGTH`.
-2. `response.context.gather_context` pulls channel summaries, opt-in user profiles, and semantic memories by vector searching across configured channels.
+2. `response.context.gather_context` pulls channel summaries and opt-in user profiles; deeper history is fetched on demand via tools.
 3. Messages are merged with the system prompt from `response.system_prompt.get_system_prompt`, yielding a fully grounded `messages` list.
-4. The bot calls OpenAI (`clients/oai.chat`) or a configured local Ollama model (`clients/ollama.chat`) and records the prompt artifacts for later debugging.
+4. The bot calls OpenAI (`clients/oai.chat_full`) or a configured local Ollama model (`clients/ollama.chat`).
+When the model issues tool calls, the loop executes the requested tools, appends their outputs, and resubmits the conversation until a final reply is produced.

+### Tool Calling

+- Tool metadata lives in `src/gregg_limper/tools/__init__.py`; individual handlers reside in `src/gregg_limper/tools/handlers/` and register themselves with the shared decorator.
+- The `retrieve_context` tool reuses the RAG pipeline to surface prior fragments only when the assistant asks for them, keeping the base prompt slim.
+- Tool execution is logged (`response.__init__`), cached per call signature, and visible in `debug_messages.json` via synthetic `role: "tool"` entries.

 ### Background Maintenance